AndrewAlva/DAIVA/README.md

 # [DAIVA PROJECT](http://www.daiva.com)

 Hi!
-As usual, this is a Web Experience, the web portfolio of a big friend of mine, he is an Spiritual Artist and uses the energy of the environment to develop the human potential.
-He has created the concept of many Spa's and Holistic Centers in Latin America.
+Let me introduce you a new Web Experience, the web portfolio of a big friend of mine, he is an Spiritual Artist who uses the energy of the environment to develop the human potential.
+He has created a whole new concept for many Spa's and Holistic Centers in Latin America.
 You can check out his work in this page.

 ## Introduction